furioness/reflex-arena-srv-docker/README.md

-# Reflex Arena Dedicated server quick deployment (v.
-2.0.0)
+# Reflex Arena Dedicated server quick deployment (version 2)

 A simpler way to host dedicated Reflex Arena servers with the following features:
 - quick deployment and auto start on system reboot, thanks to Docker Compose